amalgam8/amalgam8.github.io/overview.md

 ## Tenant Library

-Almagam8 includes a library containing a very flexible sidecar architecture that can be configured and used by tenants in a number of ways.
+Almagam8 includes a library containing a very flexible component architecture that can be configured and used by tenants in a number of ways.

 ![sidecar architecture](https://github.com/amalgam8/amalgam8.github.io/blob/master/images/sidecar.jpg)